appliedsciencegroup/raspberry-pi-cybersecurity-intro/001-raspberry-pi-shopping-list/README.md

 This is the software that will be used to write to your SD cards.
 It will also present you with various different operating systems that you can experiment with.

 2. [Sublime Text 4](https://www.raspberrypi.com/software/)
-or any other text editor such as [VS Code](https://code.visualstudio.com/)
+Or you can use any other text editor such as [VS Code](https://code.visualstudio.com/).

 3. [Github Desktop](https://desktop.github.com/)
 This is a GUI (graphical user interface) if you want to use git but are still getting used to the command line.

 4. [LanScan](https://www.iwaxx.com/lanscan/)
-This is a free version of an app that will help you see what else is connected to your network
+This is a free version of an app that will help you see what devices are connected to your network.